 Exhibition curated and designed by loop at Arab State of Art & Design in Berlin showcasing work from the Middle East

-The prototypes and projects we develop are in the form of interactive cultural experiences.
-These may be workshops, seminars, exhibitions, concerts, public interventions, conferences, live performances, film screenings and festivals.
+The prototypes and projects we develop are in the form of interactive cultural experiences in visual and performing arts.
+These may be exhibitions, film screenings, theater, workshops, seminars, concerts, public interventions, talks, live performances, and festivals.

 Our current geographical focus is located in Europe and its neighboring regions the Middle East, North Africa, the Balkans, and the Caucasus region.
 However, we are open to all global collaborations.